BurntSushi/blog/content/post/rust-error-handling.md

 its argument and its return type.

-This pattern is important because it solves a problem we had earlier: it gives us a way to reliably convert errors to the same type.
+This pattern is important because it solves a problem we had earlier: it gives us a way to reliably convert errors to the same type using the same function.

 Time to revisit an old friend; the `try!` macro.